Using Rate of Perceived Exertion To Pace Your Distance Runs

 The two energy systems that create ATP (energy) are the anaerobic energy system and the aerobic energy system.

-• The anaerobic energy system can create ATP WITHOUT the presence of oxygen.
+The anaerobic energy system can create ATP WITHOUT the presence of oxygen.
 This system has a shorter duration during which it can create energy.
 There are two types of anaerobic pathways—one in which lactate is produced as a byproduct (lactic anaerobic), and the other in which no lactate is produced (alactic anaerobic).
 The alactic anaerobic system produces energy for explosive movements and sprints.
 It can only supply energy for this type of work effort for 10-15 seconds.
-The lactic anaerobic system is utilized for intense work efforts that can last up to 60-90 seconds.
+The lactic anaerobic system is utilized for intense work efforts that can last up to 2 minutes.

-• The aerobic energy system creates ATP WITH the presence and consumption of oxygen.
+The aerobic energy system creates ATP WITH the presence and consumption of oxygen.
 This system can create energy for an indefinite period of time.
 If you are sitting while reading this, you are using your aerobic system.
 You also will use your aerobic system during non-explosive and less intense forms of exercise.

 The Effort In Which You Exercise Determines The Energy System Being Utilized

 The reliance on a particular energy system is dependent on the effort of your activity.
-In other words, once your running effort reaches a certain difficulty threshold, the more you start to rely on the anaerobic system to help fuel your body.
+In other words, once your running effort reaches a certain threshold, the more you start to rely on the anaerobic system to help fuel your body.
 This is because a higher effort run requires more muscle recruitment, strength, and power.
 This requires more energy and quick production of it—both of which can only happen through the anaerobic pathway.
 Unfortunately, the anaerobic system can only supply energy for a finite period of time; the harder you work, the shorter the duration in which this system can provide energy.

 What is Rate of Perceived exertion (RPE)?